-- 1. Research initiate theory: Scientific research sometimes leads to findings that may press for a new formulation as a theory; a new entrant to the existing theoretical corpus of discipline.
+- 1. Research initiate theory : Scientific research sometimes leads to findings that may press for a new formulation as a theory; a new entrant to the existing theoretical corpus of discipline.
 It is important to remember, however, that creating a new theory, to use Einstein's Metaphor, is not like destroying an old bran and erecting a scraper in its place. - 2.
-Research helps recasting of theory: It is also through the repeated observations of hitherto neglected facts that empirical research helps improve the theoretical model.
-When an existing theory commonly applied to a subject-matter does not adequately take into account the deviant cases or the non confirming results, i.e., the one that are not in accord with predictions suggested by the hypotheses derived from theory, research presses for its reformulation. - 3.
-Research Refocuses theory: Empirical research may also refocus theory by shifting the interest of researchers to new areas Empirical research affects the more general trends in the development of theory. - 4.
-Research helps in clarifying theory: Empirical research develops and refines concepts current in the discipline.
+Research helps recasting of theory : It is also through the repeated observations of hitherto neglected facts that empirical research helps improve the theoretical model.
+When an existing theory commonly applied to a subject-matter does not adequately take into account the deviant cases or the non confirming results, i.e., the one that are not in accord with predictions suggested by the hypotheses derived from theory , research presses for its reformulation. - 3.
+Research Refocuses theory : Empirical research may also refocus theory by shifting the interest of researchers to new areas Empirical research affects the more general trends in the development of theory. - 4.
+Research helps in clarifying theory : Empirical research develops and refines concepts current in the discipline.
 Concepts are the essential building blocks of a theory.
 Operationalization, construction of indices and formalization of research findings enhance the clarity of theoretic concepts and variables.

 Check your progress - II

 NOTE: - a) Write your answers in the space given below.

 b) Compare your answer with the lesson.

 A) Tick the right choice:-

-aims at building a theory by first looking at the result of many research projects and offering a theory that can be used to explain the data.
+a) aims at building a theory by first looking at the result of many research projects and offering a theory that can be used to explain the data.

 i) Inductive Approach ii) Deductive Approach

 b) It seeks to explain behavior at the level of individual or family environment.

 i) Micro level theory ii) Macro level theory

-B) Answer the following question wer the following questions
+B) Answ ver the following questions

-a) a) Write the steps involves in the judgment of use fullness of theory.
+a) Write the steps involves in the judgment of use fullness of theory.

-b ) Evaluin in brief functions of the arry

 b) Explain in brief functions of theory.